mboelt/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

     }
 ```

-### Menu entries in the main menu not allowed

-Menu entries in the main menu of the Administration are not allowed because of the look and feel.

 ### Automatic code reviews with PhpStan and SonarQube

-Our most current code review configurations that we use when uploading apps via the Shopware Account can be found on GitHub.
+Our most current code review configurations when uploading apps via the Shopware Account can be found on GitHub.

 * [Code reviews for Shopware 6 on GitHub](https://github.com/shopwareLabs/store-plugin-codereview)